Facebook algorithm changes? Focus on own media

 - Look again at your own website, the centrepiece of attention

 - Blog more, blog loud, blog with excellent views to share

 - Start learning SEO

 - Start collecting e-mails to communicate with your users/followers (next pit stop: GDPR…)

-- Start developing presence on other social media platforms, based on your audience profile and content themes: Linkedin, Pinterest, Instagram
+- Start developing the presence on other social media platforms, based on your audience profile and content themes: Linkedin, Pinterest, Instagram

 The three important actions you should do